vishalyadav0987/vishalyadav0987/README.md

 </div>

 <p align="center">
-  This service is free and open-source!
+  This service  free and open-source!
 If you'd like to support it, sponsorships are welcome.
 </p>